blackboxnlp/2022/index.md

 # BlackboxNLP 2022

 There will be a fifth edition of BlackboxNLP!
-It will again be collocated with EMNLP 2021.
+It will be collocated with EMNLP 2022.

 ## Important dates